 - This binds thyroid hormone in the gut and prevents enterohepatic re-absorption.3

-- Effective even in patients who haven't taken exogenous thyroid hormone (e.g. Graves disease).
+- Cholestyramine is effective even in patients who haven't taken exogenous thyroid hormone (e.g. Graves disease).

-- Extremely safe (available over-the-counter for treatment of diarrhea).
+- This is extremely safe (available over-the-counter, for treatment of diarrhea).

 - Dose is 4 grams orally q6hrs.